dsohk/rancher-devsecops-workshop/docs/part-4.md

 Click on the Repository URL and you will be taken into the `code` tab.

-In the code page, you will be in the `main` branch & you will see `code` tab.
-Click on the drop down menu of Code tab and you will be presented with the repositroy url.
+In the code page, you will be in the `main` branch.
+Click on `code` tab, use the drop down menu and you will be presented with the repositroy url.
 Click on the clipboard icon to copy the URL from `HTTPS` tab.

 Sample below for reference.